matthewsides/Networking/README.md

 #### Interdepence of hardware with relevant networking software

 Software essentially controls the hardware.These two components are complementary and cannot act independently of one another.
 In order for a node/device to effectively manipulate data and produce useful output, its hardware and software must work together.
 Without software, the hardware would be useless.
-Conversely, software cannot be used without supporting hardware.
-For example Server software is a type of software that is designed to be used, operated and managed on a computing server.Server software is integral when interacting with a server’s hardware infrastructure (processor, memory, storage, input/output (I/O), etc.), utilising the server for different functions and services, though primary using inherent computer capacity and resources to complete tasks.
+Conversely, software cannot be used without supporting hardware.For example Server software is a type of software that is designed to be used, operated and managed on a computing server.Server software is integral when interacting with a server’s hardware infrastructure (processor, memory, storage, input/output (I/O), etc.), utilising the server for different functions and services, though primary using inherent computer capacity and resources to complete tasks.